Preparing samples for Nanopore DNA sequencing

-PacBio SMRT sequencing (along with other single-molecule technologies) have stringent requirements for input DNA samples.
+Nanopore sequencing (along with other single-molecule technologies) have stringent requirements for input DNA samples.
 Remember that single molecules of DNA are being sequenced and in most cases DNA is not PCR amplified prior to sequencing.
 This means that any contaminants or damage to the DNA will adversely affect the quality of your sequencing data.
-As such input DNA must be of high quality to enable the SMRT polymerase to function without stalling and in sufficient quantity to enable a PCR-free library preparation.
+As such input DNA must be of high quality to prevent the DNA library from blocking the pores during sequencing.
 Poor input will guarantee poor results.

 Follow these guidelines for sample preparation:

 - Minimum 5 ug of high quality, high molecular weight DNA preferred.
 We can work with less but shearing to a smaller size maybe required.
 Note: Spectrometers tend to overestimate, recommend fluorometry using PicoGreen or Qubit fluorometer.

 - OD 260/280 spectrometer ratios (NanoDrop) should be between 1.8 and 2.1.
 Ratios below < 1.8 are indicative of protein phenol or glycogen contamination

 - OD 260/230 spectrometer ratios (NanoDrop) should be between 2 and 2.2.
 Ratios < 2 or > 2.2 are indicative of contaminations of salts, RNA or phenol contamination

 - DNA shows high molecular weight - run 100ng on an agarose gel (e.g. 0.8% agarose gel, ran slowly with a a molecular weight marker indicating at least 20kb or greater) or fragment analyzer